Moonlit Sanctuary Wildlife Conservation Park

 Fantastic opportunities to get close to Australian native animals at this award-winning wildlife conservation park.
 Pet a koala, feed a kangaroo, play with dingoes, hold an owl or a python.
 Frequent keeper talks and daily wildlife show.
 Find out about local endangered species or enjoy a magical evening wildlife tour.

-Winner of the Victorian Tourism Awards in Ecotourism, Moonlit Sanctuary Wildlife Conservation Park invites you to explore 10 hectares of bushland, meeting endangered species, feeding kangaroos and wallabies, petting koalas and enjoying hands-on encounters with friendly birds, pythons and dingos.
+Winner of the 2018 Victorian Tourism Awards in Ecotourism and for Best Attraction, Moonlit Sanctuary Wildlife Conservation Park invites you to explore 10 hectares of bushland, meeting endangered species, feeding kangaroos and wallabies, petting koalas and enjoying hands-on encounters with friendly birds, pythons and dingos.

 Moonlit Sanctuary is home to over 60 Australian species.
 Many, including about 80 kangaroos and wallabies, are free to roam through the bush and give visitors a rare natural encounter.
 Others are housed in large natural enclosures, including endangered creatures such as the strange-looking bush thick-knees bird whose call hadn’t been heard on the Mornington Peninsula for more than 60 years.